allenchazhoor/CSC290Battleship/project-plan.md

 ##### George

-##### Allen: Came up with title of game, contributed to Tools and Software, Milestones, Deadlines.
-Will code AI aspect of game
+##### Allen
+My first contribution was the idea for the game's title.
+I was involved in all our group's brainstorming and discussion sessions and setup the git repository that we have been using and will continue to use for our project.
+I contributed to and helped write the  Tools and Software, Milestones, and Deadlines subsections of the project plan.
+I will code AI aspect of game.

 ##### Bradley